coopiteasy/cie-custom/provelo_custom/readme/DESCRIPTION.rst

 * on invoice report: mentions bank account of location
 * on invoice report: hides 'comment' and 'origin' fields
 * make project name translatable
+* define the ``hr.timesheet.overtime`` model and views to allow to list and edit overtime properties with custom record rules, allowing supervisors to access these values for their subordinates.